Editor’s note: This post was originally published on 2/19/15 and has been updated for accuracy and comprehension.

 Cultivate a safe learning environment and your team will love growing.

-The most successful entrepreneurs know how to quickly adapt to change and become very flexible in fluctuating circumstances.
+The most successful leaders know how to quickly adapt to change and become very flexible in fluctuating circumstances.

 This skill helps you make difficult decisions, like pivoting your business model when it’s not working.